Table 1 – Color of Cooked Pork Loin Chops from the Inside Out

 A persistent pink hue occurs when high pH pork remains pink after being cooked at a high temperature for an extended period of time; the pink color can even become more noticeable after the pork has been cut and thus exposed to air.
 Second, there is a phenomenon known as ″return to redness″ or ″color reversion,″ in which well-cooked and vacuum-packed pork returns to its original hue.

+Is it possible for pork tenderloin to be pink while still being safe to eat?
 Yes, in a nutshell.
 The fact that the meat is pink does not always imply that it is undercooked.
 Pork should be pink in the middle after it has reached the appropriate internal temperature of 145 degrees Fahrenheit.
-The pork may, in fact, maintain a tinge of pinkness even after it has been well cooked and browned.

 How can you tell if pork tenderloin is done?